How to Kill Clover in Your Lawn

 If you happen to notice clover early, you can remove it from small areas by hand before it forms flowers and starts to spread.
 Clover spreads by seed and creeping stems that root along the ground, so be sure to pull it sooner than later.
 When pulling up clover, be sure to loosen the soil to break up any remaining roots you may have missed.

-If there is too much to pull by hand, you need an effective weed killer that won't harm your grass.
-Scotts® Spot Weed Control for Lawns will get the job done for most grass types; just be sure to follow the label directions.
-Or, feed your lawn and control clover at the same time with Scotts® Turf Builder® Weed & Feed3 for Northern lawns or Scotts® Turf Builder® Bonus® S Southern Weed & Feed2 for Southern lawns.
+If you don’t want to pull clover by hand, you need an effective weed killer that won't harm your grass.
+If there are just a few clover plants in your lawn, Scotts® Spot Weed Control for Lawns will get the job done for most grass types; just be sure to follow the label directions.
+If you have a larger clover problem, or you want to feed your lawn and kill clover at the same time, try Scotts® Turf Builder® Triple Action.
+If you have a St. Augustine, centipede, or zoysia lawn use Scotts® Turf Builder® Southern Triple Action instead.